WarStalkeR/OpenXcomExMore/README.md

 5\.
 Base attacks and missile strikes debug trigger.
 6\.
 Option to show distance to target, when selecting crafts.
 7\.
 Game Data Viewer option switch for Tech Tree Data Viewer.
+8\.
+Base sets and New Game starting base selection.

 # Features Migrated to the Main Branch
 1\.
 Configurable Ufopaedia facilities preview.